Welcome to the Early Years Foundation Stage

-Your class teacher will make sure that your child has got at least 2 ebooks per week, allowing the children to have 5 different reading opportunities per week (please reading record section on weekly expectations).
+Your class teacher will make sure that your child has got at least 2 eBooks per week, allowing the children to have 5 different reading opportunities across the week.

 Every child will have their own yellow reading record.
 Please ensure that your child's reading record book and home readers are in school every day so that we can read with your child at any point.
 Inside your reading record it gives you a clear example on how to use it.

 We encourage the children to 5 times a week outside of school, this is then celebrated in school and your child will receive exciting rewards the following week.